Hello, I’d like to delete the iTunes backup of my old iPhone from my PC, but where is it? Could you please help me to find iPhone backup location?

-- Windows 10: click the Search box next to the Start button;
+Windows 10 and 11: click the Search box next to the Start button.

-- In the search box type: %appdata% (yes, with the percent sign) and press Enter;
+- Type in the search box: %appdata% (yes, with the percent sign) and press Enter.

-- In the search box type: %userprofile% and press Enter;
+- Type in the search box: %userprofile% and press Enter.

 Note: If you have previously made backups with CopyTrans Shelbee, they will be displayed in the same folder (unless you’ve changed it).